Cycle of the Werewolf: Synopsis

 In July, the town's Independence Day fireworks have been cancelled.
 This is very upsetting to Marty, who has been looking forward to them all year.
-Feeling bad for his nephew, Marty's uncle brings him some fireworks, warning Marty to set them off really late so his mother won't find out.
-While outside enjoying his own private Independence Day celebration, the werewolf attacks Marty, who manages to put out the monster's left eye with a package of firecrackers.
+Feeling bad for his nephew, Marty's uncle brings him some fireworks, warning Marty to set them off really late so his mother will not find out.
+While outside enjoying his own private Independence Day celebration as the rest of his family is asleep, the werewolf attacks Marty, who manages to put out the monster's left eye with a package of firecrackers.
 The werewolf escapes and police ignore Marty's report because they are looking for a human murderer, not a werewolf.
-As the summer continues, the bloodshed occurs again every full moon.
+Marty is sent away to Vermont to stay with family for the rest of the summer.
+As the year continues, the bloodshed occurs again every full moon.

 Fall comes and so does Halloween.
 To celebrate, Marty goes trick-or-treating with his father.
-While out, he sees Reverend Lowe wearing an eyepatch.
-However, Lowe doesn't recognize Marty, as his face is covered by a Yoda mask.
-Marty, whose family is Catholic, never attend services at Lowe's church, which is why he didn't work out the werewolf's identity sooner.
+While out, he sees Reverend Lowe, the local Baptist preacher, wearing an eyepatch, and he realizes that the Reverend is the monster.
+However, Lowe does not recognize Marty, as his face is covered by a Yoda mask.
+Marty, whose family is Catholic, never attend services at Lowe's church, which is why he did not work out the werewolf's identity sooner.

-Over the next few weeks, Marty sends the pastor anonymous letters asking him why he doesn't kill himself and end the terror.
+Over the next few weeks, Marty sends the pastor anonymous letters asking him why he does not kill himself and end the terror.
 In December, he sends the last letter—signed with his name.
-Unbeknownst to Reverend Lowe, Marty has convinced his somewhat reluctant uncle to have two silver bullets made and to come spend New Year's Eve (which falls on the full moon) with his sister and him.
+Unbeknownst to Reverend Lowe, Marty has convinced his somewhat reluctant uncle to have two silver bullets made and to come spend New Year's Eve (which falls on the full moon) with him.
 Right before midnight, the werewolf breaks into the house to kill Marty.
-Marty shoots the werewolf twice with the silver bullets.
+Marty shoots the werewolf twice with the silver bullets, blowing out the beast's other eye.
 After the wolf dies, it changes back into Reverend Lowe, much to the shock of everyone present.